 - Manage MCP settings, allowed tools, or remove MCPs

-Adding a Custom MCP
+Adding a custom MCP

 Use this for MCP servers accessible over HTTP/HTTPS (remote servers, hosted services).